onli/cornora/README.md

 ### Manual

-1. Make sure you already have those dependencies installed
+1. Make sure you already have the dependencies installed
 2. Clone this repo into your local storage:
 ```
 $ git clone git@github.com:onli/snapforx.git
 $ cd snapforx
 ```
-3. Install it :
+3. Install it:
 ```
 $ sudo make install
 ```